kyma-project/kyma-environment-broker/testing/e2e/provisioning/README.md

 #### Provisioning

-    During the provisioning phase, the test executes the following steps:
+During the provisioning phase, the test performs the following steps:

     a.
 Sends a call to KEB to provision a Runtime.
 KEB creates an operation and sends a request to the Runtime Provisioner.
 The test waits until the operation is successful.
 It takes about 30 minutes on GCP and a few hours on Azure.
 You can configure the timeout using the environment variable.